High School Football season ends officially

 Prided ourselves in wins and discounted our losses

 With less fanfare, then was anticipation for this "real" game.

-Running and throwing, in an earnest effort, or, just to have some fun.
+And throwing, in an earnest effort or just to have some fun.

 The yearly game of random intent came to forgotten conclusions.